compute pe command

 See the “thermo_style” command for more details.

 This compute calculates a global scalar (the potential energy).
 This value can be used by any command that uses a global scalar value from a compute as input.
-See Section 6.15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The scalar value calculated by this compute is “extensive”.
 The scalar value will be in energy units.